Carkzis/Pomona/README.md

 # Pomona
 Download a list of delicious fruit to your phone, and see how much they cost and weigh!

+# Description
+This is an app about fruit, where you download a list of fruit, see a list of fruit, and click on the items of fruit to get more details about the fruit.
+Fruit!
+Enjoy.

 # Dependencies
 * Android Studio.
 The version used when creating the app was Android Studio Arctic Fox | 2020.3.1 Patch 2.
 * Android SDK 29 minimum.